ReneVolution/renevolution.github.io/_posts/2013-07-20-get-the-latest-ffmpeg-on-os-x.markdown

 ## Compile it

 Now we can compile it.
-First change the directory to **/tmp/ffmpeg** with <br/>{% ihighlight text %}$ cd /tmp/ffmpeg{% endihighlight %}.
+First change the directory to **/tmp/ffmpeg** with <br/>{% highlight text %}$ cd /tmp/ffmpeg{% endhighlight %}.
 After that you're ready to fire the configure command like this:

 {% highlight bash %}
 $ ./configure --prefix=/usr/local/ffmpeg-latest --extra-cflags='-I/usr/local/Cellar/include' --extra-ldflags='-L/usr/local/Cellar/lib' --enable-shared --enable-pthreads --enable-gpl --enable-version3 --enable-nonfree --enable-hardcoded-tables --enable-avresample --enable-vda --cc=cc --host-cflags= --host-ldflags= --enable-libx264 --enable-libfaac --enable-libmp3lame --enable-libxvid --enable-libfreetype --enable-libtheora --enable-libvorbis --enable-libvpx --enable-librtmp --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libvo-aacenc --enable-libass --enable-ffplay --enable-libspeex --enable-libschroedinger --enable-libfdk-aac --enable-libopus --enable-libopenjpeg --extra-cflags='-I/usr/local/Cellar/openjpeg/1.5.1/include/openjpeg-1.5'
 {% endhighlight %}

-I assume this will work without any issues and you can go further to build your new ffmpeg version using {% ihighlight bash %}$ make{% endihighlight %}.
+I assume this will work without any issues and you can go further to build your new ffmpeg version using {% highlight bash %}$ make{% endhighlight %}.
 This will take a few minutes so take a break and get a coffee ;).

-If this has also finished without any errors ( warnings are quite normal here ) you can install it using {% ihighlight bash %}$ sudo make install{% endihighlight %}.
+If this has also finished without any errors ( warnings are quite normal here ) you can install it using {% highlight bash %}$ sudo make install{% endhighlight %}.
 After completition of this command your finally done.

-You can now execute your new FFmpeg version using <br/>{% ihighlight bash %}$ /usr/local/ffmpeg-latest/bin/ffmpeg{% endihighlight %}.
+You can now execute your new FFmpeg version using <br/>{% highlight bash %}$ /usr/local/ffmpeg-latest/bin/ffmpeg{% endhighlight %}.

 ## Extra: Create a symlink